Content writing is hard.

 1. Do your SEO research first

-The first consideration when content writing is utilizing the latest technical SEO trends.
+The first consideration when SEO content writing is utilizing the latest technical SEO trends.

-Instead of just going on a hunch about what readers may find interesting, keyword research allows you to find the words and phrases in your field that are most frequently searched for and the content that is most popular.
+Instead of just going on a hunch about what readers may find interesting, use an analytical approach.
+We mean focusing on keywords and phrases.
+As keyword research allows you to find the words and phrases in your field that are most frequently searched for.
+Plus it will give you an overview on the content that is most popular.

 Rather than shoot for the stars, you may well choose to create content that falls into a slightly less popular or underrepresented niche within your field because it’s less competitive.
 And we recommend this approach as a way to start.